ninenines/cowboy/guide/modern_web.md

 SPDY is compatible with HTTP/1.1 semantics, and is actually just a different way of performing HTTP requests and responses, by using binary frames instead of a text-based protocol.
-SPDY also allows the server to send responses without needing a request to exist, essentially enabling server push.
+SPDY also allows the server to send extra responses following a request.
+This is meant to allow sending the resources associated with the request before the client requests them, saving latency when loading websites.

 SPDY is an experiment that has proven successful and is used as the basis for the HTTP/2.0 standard.